Kraljica smrti: 2007 reissue

 Kraljica smrti was rereleased by Rock Express Records in 2007.
 The reissue featured video recordings of the songs "Lova", "Blefer" i "Veštice, đavoli" from a 1982 concert.
 It also featured digital photo gallery, band biography, lyrics and wallpaper.

+2021 reissue

+In 2021, Croatia Records released a Zlatko Manojlović box set entitled Od Daha do Gordih (From Dah to Gordi), featuring reissue of Kraljica smrti.

 Legacy

-In 2021 the song "Veštice, đavoli" was ranked 90th on the list of 100 Greatest Yugoslav Hard & Heavy Anthems by web magazine Balkanrock.
+In 2021, the song "Veštice, đavoli" was ranked 90th on the list of 100 Greatest Yugoslav Hard & Heavy Anthems by web magazine Balkanrock.